 A-fib occurs when the upper chambers of the heart spasm, which therefore prevents them from moving blood into the heart’s lower chambers.
 When blood collects in the heart’s upper chamber it can clot, which may lead to stroke.

 Figures from the National Institutes of Health (NIH) show that, across the U.S., more than 16 million adults experience depression.
-And, according to the Centers for Disease Control and Prevention (CDC), during any 2-week period, 7.6 percent of people over the age of 12 have depression.
+And, according to the Centers for Disease Control and Prevention (CDC), during any 2-week period,

 The causes of depression are not well understood, but scientists believe that psychosocial, environmental, behavioral, and genetic factors all play a role.